Buying Beef: The Zen Of Beef Grades And Labels, And Busting The Kobe Beef Myth

 USDA Choice Beef.
 Noticeable marbling, but not a lot.
 This is a good choice for backyard cooks.
 About half the beef is marked USDA Choice.
 There are actually three numbered sublevels of USDA Choice.
 Certified Angus Beef (CAB) is limited to only the top two levels.
 Walmart "Choice Premium" is USDA Choice.
 The word "premium" is all about marketing and not to be confused with USDA Prime.
 About 4 to 10% fat.

 USDA Prime Beef.
 Significant "starry night" marbling.
 Often from younger cattle.
 Prime is definitely better tasting and more tender than Choice.
 Only about 3% of the beef is prime and it is usually reserved for the restaurant trade.
 About 10 to 13% fat.

 Black Angus.
 Black Angus cattle are considered by many to be an especially flavorful breed.
 Alas, it is almost impossible to know if what you are buying really is Angus.

 Certified Angus Beef™.
-The Certified Angus Beef™ (CAB) brand is a trademarked brand designed to market beef.
-The carcass must pass 10 quality control standards and CAB must be either USDA Prime or one of the two upper sublevels of USDA Choice.
+The Certified Angus Beef™ (CAB) brand is a trademarked brand designed to market quality beef.
+To wear the CAB logo, the carcass must pass 10 quality control standards and CAB must be either USDA Prime or one of the two upper sublevels of USDA Choice.
 Most of it is USDA Choice.
 CAB costs a bit more because the American Angus Association charges a fee to "certify" the steers and higher markups take place on down the line.

-Amazingly, now listen carefully, CAB does not actually certify that the beef labeled Certified Angus Beef is actually from the highly regarded Angus breed or that it even has any Angus in it!
-Their major control is that the steer must have a black hide, which is an indicator, but not a guarantee of Angus in its genes.
+Interestingly, CAB does not actually certify that the beef labeled Certified Angus Beef is from the highly regarded Angus breed.
+Their major control is that the steer must have a black hide, which is a genetic indicator that there are Angus genes in the steer, but not a guarantee.

 Busting the Kobe Beef myth